bparanj/rom/chapter1.md

-# The Current Object, 'self' in Ruby
+# The Current Object, self in Ruby

 ## Objective